-"For there shall be a day, that the watchmen upon the mount Ephraim shall cry, Arise you, and let us go up to Zion unto the Lord our God."
-Jeremiah 31:6
+"For there shall be a day, that the watchmen upon the mount Ephraim shall cry, Arise ye, and let us go up to Zion unto the Lord our God."-Jeremiah xxxi, 6.

-THE fall of man has brought us into a fearful and destructive darkness, so that "darkness covers the earth, and gross darkness the people;" and so we all should have groped our way through life until we had lifted up our eyes in hell, but for Him who has said, in opposition to all that sin, and Satan, and death, and hell could do, "There shall be a day."
-He who commands the light to shine out of darkness has shined in our hearts, to give us the light of the knowledge of the glory of God in the person of his dear Son.
+THE fall of man has brought us into a fearful and destructive darkness, so that "darkness covers the earth, and gross darkness the people;" and so we all should have groped our way through life until we had lifted up our eyes in hell, but for Him who hath said, in opposition to all that sin, and Satan, and death, and hell could do, "There shall be a day."
+He who commands the light to shine out of darkness hath shined in our hearts, to give us the light of the knowledge of the glory of God in the person of his dear Son.
 And what is this day but the Lord Jesus Christ himself?
-He is the beginning of the day, he is the brightness of the day, he is the perfection of the day, and he is the eternity of the day.
-Hence the beautiful words, "Your sun shall no more go down, neither shall your moon withdraw itself; for the Lord shall be your everlasting light, and the days of your mourning shall be ended."
-The Lord does thus reveal the day, and Christ is that day; he has brought us out of darkness into his marvelous light, and Jesus Christ himself is that marvelous light, for it is by him that we understand and realize the marvelous love of God, the marvelous grace, mercy, and counsels of God in sending us such a Savior.
-We may well say in the light of Christ, "This is the Lord's doing; it is marvelous in our eyes:" or again as also in the 118th Psalm, "This is the day which the Lord has made; we will rejoice and be glad in it."
-Therefore, to be called out of darkness into his marvelous light is to he called out of the darkness of the first Adam into the light of the last Adam; and he never would have been called the last Adam if there had been any separation from him.
+He is the beginning of the day, he is the brightness of the day. he is the perfection of the day, and he is the eternity of the day.
+Hence the beautiful words, "Thy sun shall no more go down, neither shall thy moon withdraw itself; for the Lord shall be thine everlasting light, and the days of thy mourning shall be ended."
+The Lord doth thus reveal the day, and Christ is that day; he has brought us out of darkness into his marvellous light, and Jesus Christ himself is that marvellous light, for it is by him that we understand and realize the marvellous love of God, the marvellous grace, mercy, and counsels of God in sending us such a Saviour.
+We may well say in the light of Christ, "This is the Lord's doing; it is marvellous in our eyes;" or again, as also in the 118th Psalm, "This is the day which the Lord hath made; we will rejoice and be glad in it."
+Therefore to be called out of darkness into his marvellous light is to be called out of the darkness of the first Adam into the light of the last Adam; and he never would have been called the last Adam if there had been any separation from him.
 From the first Adam and from God there was separation.
-Christ, as I have often said to you, and I say it again with pleasure, is called the last Adam, because no one will ever take his place.
-He is the head of his people, and the head of his people he will remain; he is their representative, and their representative he will remain; he is their life, their ruler, and will continue forever to be so; and he holds for them that Paradise into which the dying, or rather living thief entered; and he will never lose either the Paradise that is held for the people, or the people destined for the Paradise.
+Christ, as I have often said to you, and I say it again with pleasure, is called the last Adam, because no one will ever take his Vol. XI.-No. 516.

+place.
+He is the head of his people, and the head of his people he will remain; he is their representative, and their representative he will remain; he is their life, their ruler, and will continue for ever to be so; and he holds for them that Paradise into which the dying, or rather living thief entered; and he will never lose either the Paradise that is held for the people, or the people destined for the Paradise.
 To be called out of darkness into this day is to be called out of the darkness of the law into the light of Christ, who is the embodiment and the essence of the gospel; to be called out of the darkness of death into the knowledge of Christ, who is our eternal life.
-"He that believes has everlasting life."
+"He that believeth hath everlasting life."